PMI Baltimore Chapter – Timonium Site Dinner Meeting

 This educational event qualifies for 1.00 PDU within the PMI Talent Triangle - Strategic

-When Think started consulting in operations in 2003, we entered an industry with a massive 68% project fail rate that kept sliding downward.
+When Think started consulting in operations in 2003, it entered an industry with a massive 68% project fail rate that kept sliding downward.
 Why would a system with such a dismal record continue unchanged?
-Even then, fifteen years ago, we knew that something was missing.
+Even then, fifteen years ago, the founders knew that something was missing.
 Something was off balance.

-We looked at the Triple Constraint Model and found the parameters of time, cost, and scope/quality left out the critical component of business value.
-We determined that the true purpose of operations is adding value to the company.
-Business Value = Benefit – Cost.
+Tony, with partners Jeff Welch and Bryan Wolbert, looked at the Triple Constraint Model and found the parameters of time, cost, and scope/quality left out the critical component of business value.
+They determined that the true purpose of operations is adding value to the company.

-We looked at the value of individual initiatives as the primary indicator for whether to move forward or not and we advocated for free exchange of information from the board room to the conference room, so we knew the true value equation and could speak out whenever costs loomed larger than benefits—regardless of how far along the operation had progressed.
+They looked at the value of individual initiatives as the primary indicator for whether to move forward or not and advocated for free exchange of information from the board room to the conference room, so the true value equation was known.
 Strategic Alignment was also a factor.
 Only initiatives in alignment with the company’s purpose and goals were worth pursuing.
-With the goal of capturing the maximum Business Value we softened the walls of the Iron Triangle.
+With the goal of capturing the maximum Business Value they softened the walls of the Iron Triangle.
 To capture more value, the time, cost and scope must adjust as opportunity demands.
-We developed the concept of the three-sided table and gave more ownership to project leaders.
-We adapted to empower Agile and counter those who rejected project management.
+They developed the concept of the three-sided table and gave more ownership to project leaders.
+They adapted to empower Agile and counter those who rejected project management.

 In this presentation, I’ll share the journey that every project manager must take to recognize and use culture as a tool to finally unlock project success.